NEXT UP ON this.

 Remember when you were a kid and your mum and dad let you stay up late because it was New Year’s Eve?
 It was the one night of the year that you were allowed to ignore your regular bedtime and celebrate with the grown-ups.
 But what does it mean now that you’re old enough to dictate your own bedtime?

 For many, the marking of the New Year means the turning of a new leaf and an opportunity for change.
 As Dr Weinberg explains, ‘New Year’s Eve represents the closing of a chapter and the beginning of a new one.
-It is a time to reflect on the year that has passed, achievements to date, and sets a marker for comparison of how our life has changed over the past 12 months.
+It is a time to reflect on the year that has passed and sets a marker for comparison of how our life has changed over the past 12 months.

 ‘At the same time, it’s an opportunity to wipe the slate clean and start anew with the turn of the year, which is why many adopt a New Year’s resolution to mark a fresh start.’